Purchasing a New Construction Home

 Select a Builder

-Once location has been selected and a Coldwell Banker Residential Brokerage sales associate has shown you several new home sites, the next step is to research the builders.
+Once location has been selected and a sales associate affiliated with Coldwell Banker Residential Brokerage has shown you several new home sites, the next step is to research the builders.
 A reputable homebuilder will belong to a local homebuilders’ association.
 Also, it is advisable to check with the local building inspector for an opinion on quality.

 Choosing a builder is just as important as choosing the style of the home.
 The builder not only has the responsibility for the largest investment you may ever make, but his or her skill and preferences can have a direct impact on your future comfort and happiness.

 Not all new home communities are the same.
 Each one carries the distinctive mark of the builder, whether that happens to be innovative floor plans, distinctive craftsmanship, bold architectural statements or just great value.
 Each builder also has a different personal style and way of communicating with his or her clients.